Asia: A strategic priority

 BLOOM’s actions in Hong Kong are focused on sharks, with the aim of educating children and the public.
 We work with visionary private partners who have understood that the world has fallen into an unprecedented ecological crisis, and that unprepared societies will be the first to suffer.

-After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits, BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.
+After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits(read the study Survey on shark consumption habits and attitudes in Hong-Kong_April 2011), BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.

 Just three years after the establishment of the Hong Kong office, BLOOM’s actions have known phenomenal success